-As he had always been one of Hollywood’s best, most recognizable and probably one of the most enduring character players, appearing in a constant string of films from the early 1950s through the 1990s, he also appeared on Broadway in plays such as “Flight of the West” (1941) opposite Paul Henreid and Karl Malden, Maxwell Anderson’s “Joan of Lorraine” (1946) with Ingrid Bergman, “Advise and Consent” (1961) with Ed Begley, “Three Sisters” (1964) with Geraldine Page, “Happy Birthday Wanda June” (1971) with Marsha Mason, “Poor Murderer” (1976) with Maria Schell in her Broadway debut, “Alone Together” (1984) with screen actress Janis Paige, and on the London stage he played Biff, the son of the title character, in “Death of a Salesman” (1949-50), directed by Elia Kazan.
+As he had always been one of Hollywood’s best, most recognizable, and probably one of the most enduring character players, appearing in a constant string of films from the early 1950s through the 1990s, he also appeared on Broadway in plays such as “Flight of the West” (1941) opposite Paul Henreid and Karl Malden, Maxwell Anderson’s “Joan of Lorraine” (1946) with Ingrid Bergman, “Advise and Consent” (1961) with Ed Begley, “Three Sisters” (1964) with Geraldine Page, “Happy Birthday Wanda June” (1971) with Marsha Mason, “Poor Murderer” (1976) with Maria Schell in her Broadway debut, “Alone Together” (1984) with screen actress Janis Paige.
+On the London stage, he played Biff, the son of the title character, in “Death of a Salesman” (1949-50), directed by Elia Kazan.

 Although often associated—rightfully—with Stanley Kramer’s filmization of “Death of a Salesman” (1951), any reference book will refer to Mr. McCarthy as doctor Miles J. Bennell, the hero and the haunting fugitive from “Invasion of the Body Snatchers” (1956) who, pursued by pods from outer space, dashed onto a highway and screamed, ‘They’re here!
 They’re here!’
-Film wise, that film was, is and will always be his landmark, though it would do him injustice not to mention or focus on his many other stage and screen highlights, as his career extends far beyond the 1956 sci-fi classic.
+“Invasion” was, is, and will always be his landmark film, though it would do him injustice not to mention or focus on his many other stage and screen highlights, as his career extends far beyond the 1956 sci-fi classic.
 Let’s take a moment and look back on his life and career.

-Ultimately, it was Stanley Kramer [1913-2001] who brought you to California in 1950 and launched your career as a screen actor with “Death of a Salesman”?
+Ultimately, Stanley Kramer [1913-2001] brought you to California in 1950, and launched your career as a screen actor with “Death of a Salesman”?